6. If I receive a parking citation and have a valid parking permit, do I have to pay the fine?

 The parking permit rates change annually based on overall expenses.
-Current permit fees can be viewed at the Parking and Transportation Services Web site.
+Current permit fees can be viewed on the Parking and Transportation Services website.

 3. If my permit is lost or stolen, will a new permit be issued?

 A lost/stolen permit may be replaced after completing a lost/stolen report and paying the applicable replacement fee.
-The lost/stolen report must be submitted to Auxiliary Services Business Office.
-If a lost/stolen permit is found in use on campus, the vehicle is subject to a $300 fine, towing and possible other sanctions.
+The lost/stolen report must be submitted to the Auxiliary Services Business Office.
+If a lost/stolen permit is found in use on campus, the vehicle is subject to a $300 fine, towing, and other possible sanctions.

 4. What type of permit do I need?